dodiggitydag/AX-2012/README.md

 ## Get-AxDllVersions Cmdlet

-Lists the versions for all DLLs which will load in AX.
+Lists the versions for all the DLLs which will load in AX.
+It checks nine locations on every computer provided to the command.
 Run this script against all clients (RDP/Citrix/end-user) and servers.
-This is useful to confirm that all DLLs deployed match in file version.
+This can be used to confirm that all DLLs deployed match in file version.

 ### Example 1: Export DLL Versions for Local Machine